jweyrich/static-deployer/README.md

         --origin-name ORIGIN_NAME \
         --version VERSION

-The rollback does the following:
+The rollback command does the following:
 1. Changes the CloudFront origin `ORIGIN_NAME` to point to a previously deployed version specified by `VERSION`.
 2. Waits for the distribution changes to complete.